How Much Does A Bathroom Remodel Cost

 May also include the removal, replacement, or relocation of windows, doors, walls, ceilings, and entrances/exits/openings.
 The heating, ventilation and air conditioning (HVAC) ducting and registers may also get removed.
 A bathroom remodel can also include adding room by using other areas from inside the home or by adding an outside addition.

-All new cabinets with accessories and convenience items, granite or quartz countertops, tile or stone backsplashes (typically with an accent liner), undermount sink, faucet, mirror, medicine cabinet, exhaust fan, and tile flooring.
+All new cabinets with accessories and convenience items, granite or quartz countertops, tile or stone backsplashes (typically with an accent liner), undermount sink, faucet, and toilet.
+Also includes a new mirror, medicine cabinet, fixtures, exhaust fan, and tile flooring.
 A new tile surround bathtub or shower or tub/shower combination with shampoo cubbies in the bathing areas.
 If a shower is in the project, hot mopping the shower will need to be performed.
 Upgraded Decora (paddle) style electrical switches and TR/AFCI and TR/GFCI outlets, dimmers (can be Smart/Wi-Fi type) will also go back.
 Electrical could include added and/or corrected circuits (for example, bathrooms must be on their own dedicated 20 amp circuit), and LED recess lighting.
 Wall and ceiling insulation (saves you money on your heating and cooling bills and makes the bathroom a lot quieter), drywall, and premium paint completes the remodel.
+For an added touch, consider wainscot.

 This could also include adding a second sink, washlet, replacement door, new pocket door, cabinet toe-kick LED accent lighting, wall sconce lighting, wall hutch, hamper area, or additional storage areas.
 The remodel/renovation can also include relocating the sink cabinet, tub, and/or shower – or adding a tub or shower.
 It can also include removing, adding, or changing walls and ceilings around.
+Crown molding may even be an option.
 To learn more about bathroom trends in Orange County, please see the related DAD’s article Orange County Bathroom Remodeling Trends.

 Is a Powder Room a Bathroom?